 Industrial settings are increasingly experiencing the opportunities of digitization and the Internet-of-Things.
 Startups (and other actors in the ecosystem) are developing new ways to manufacture products, track and measure different aspects of production flows, develop and train smarter robots or keep workflow documentation up-to-date for safety and compliance reasons.
 Any aspect of the manufacturing flow, as well as its links to other aspects of the value chain, are being disrupted.

-Together with its structural partners, currently being Agidens, Agoria and Flanders Make, imec.istart has launched an industry vertical on ‘Industry 4.0’.
-This partnership enables ambitious entrepreneurs and startups active in Industry 4.0 to move even faster and enjoy better support in chasing their international ambitions.
+Together with its structural partners, currently being Agidens, Agoria and Flanders Make this industry 4.0 vertical enables ambitious entrepreneurs and startups to move even faster and enjoy better support in chasing their international ambitions.

 Agidens delivers advice, engineering, automation and maintenance.
 Their fields of expertise are compliance, E&I, control systems, MES, process and mechanical systems.
 Through their extensive expertise, and their offices throughout Europe and in the US, they develop and market new solutions for different markets (including life sciences, infrastructure, tank terminals, chemicals and food & beverage).